DSR-RHIT/creating-reproducible-reports/pages/111_graph.md

 Confer with a neighbor.

 1. How many variables in this data frame?
 2. Which variables do we use in the calibration graph?

-### building the graph in layers
+### building a graph in layers

 ![](../resources/images/text-icon.png)<!-- -->

     # Building the graph in layers

     Just show the data.

 ![](../resources/images/code-icon.png)<!-- -->